wkta/wkta/README.md

 </div>

 ### About me
+- 🔭 I’m currently working on the [Kata.games](https://linktr.ee/katagames) system
- - 👯 I’m looking to collaborate on the `kengi` engine ; the [Kata.games](https://kata.games) platform
+ - 👯 I wish to collaborate for improving the `kengi` game engine, it is open-source!
+See [here](https://github.com/gaudiatech/kengi)
- - 📫 How to reach me: thomas at gaudia-tech.com
+ - 📫 How to reach me: tom [at] kata.games

 <!--
 **wkta/wkta** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.